-To see the renowned Matisse Museum head to the very posh Cimiez district of Nice.
+To see the renowned Matisse Museum head to the very posh Cimiez district, one of the best places to see in Nice and nicely off the main tourist track.
 Henri Matisse originally came to Nice to try and cure his bronchitis, but ended up staying on and off for the rest of his life.

 The Matisse Museum, housed in a lovely red-ochre villa, has one of the largest collections of his work in the world, and you’ll be able to get a sense of the wide range of his talent that includes sculptures, monumental paintings and cutouts.
 The Musee Matisse is located at 164 avenue des Arènes de Cimiez.
 Closed Tuesdays.

 If you’re already in Cimiez visiting the Matisse Museum, take the opportunity to check out more of the Nice attractions in this fashionable neighbourhood.
 Surrounding the Matisse Museum, you’ll find the remains of a Roman settlement.

 Nearby you’ll find the Franciscan Monastery and Museum (closed Sundays) that dates back to 1546.
 It’s a popular stop for its gardens and 15th-century masterpieces by the famous Niçoise artist Ludovic Bréa.